fmunz/cloudworkshop/awslabs01.md

 ## Lab A1: Create an EC2 Instance

-In this lab we create a EC2 instance that will give you a Linux server in the cloud with full internet access and a web server running.
+In this lab we create a EC2 instance that will give you a Linux server in the cloud with full internet access and sudo privilegs.
+While we provision the EC2 instance, we also install a web server running.

 ### Create EC2 with httpd already provisioned